 Baseball Made It, So Far, Through A Pandemic.
-Football Hopes To Follow.
+Football Hopes To Follow

 Baseball, meanwhile, begins the postseason on Tuesday, with a chance to build on its COVID success.

-The later rounds of the playoffs will be in bubbles - neutral sites in Texas and Southern California, that will help limit travel and contact with those outside the game.
+The later rounds of the playoffs will be in bubbles — neutral sites in Texas and Southern California that will help limit travel and contact with those outside the game.

-On the other hand, the postseason has a tight schedule with few breaks meaning not as much room to postpone and reschedule.
+On the other hand, the postseason has a tight schedule with few breaks, meaning not as much room to postpone and reschedule.

-It's why Dr. Gary Green says he won't celebrate until the last out of the World Series.
+It's why Green says he won't celebrate until the last out of the World Series, when he won't have to worry about defusing any more emails.